 Stay close to Khao San Rd in Bangkok - Rambuttri village is excellent value, very clean as perfectly located.

-Use the budget airlines to get around - it can be very cheap over 6 years ago
+Use the budget airlines to get around - it can be very cheap about 7 years ago

 I moved to Bangkok 7months ago and the places i have enjoyed most as a women in my mid20s so far are - I'll say a couple top places to visit - Chiang Mai, Issan, Kanchanburi, Koh Chang/Mak, Krabi, Ayuthayya, Koh Samet and of course Bangkok.